• Buy From Us

 #3.
 Polyamory:

-Polyamory, however, involves having multiple romantic or sexual partners with the consent and knowledge of involved parties.
+Polyamory, however, involves having multiple romantic or sexual partners with the consent and knowledge of the involved parties.

 Other types of non-monogamous relationships may include: